Sydney to Hobart Campaign

 The yacht Arctos

-Flying Fish Arctos has successfully completed 12 Sydney to Hobart races achieving outstanding results including second in class in 2009 and first in class in 2010 and 2017.
-Arctos is ideal for this race.
+Flying Fish Arctos has successfully completed 14 Sydney to Hobart races achieving outstanding results including second in class in 2009 and first in class in 2010 and 2017.

 Week 1 - Crew training and offshore qualifying passage

-Christmas eve and Christmas day are off for some well earned R and R. Then it's up early on Boxing Day for the spectacular start on Sydney Harbour.
+Christmas eve and Christmas day are off for some well earned rest and relaxation then it's up early on Boxing Day for the spectacular start on Sydney Harbour.

 Week 2 - Sydney to Hobart Yacht Race